jimmyyih518/Propheteer/README.md

 `docker run -it <image_name> bash`

-Deploy docker image to ECR:
+Deploy docker image to ECR (assumes AWS CDK deployment has completed):
 `./scripts/deploy.sh`

+## Local train and test
+- Ensure the `runfiles` folder is in the root directory
+- Any input files will be read in (or mounted onto docker) from the `runfiles` directory
+- Any output files will be written to the `runfiles` directory

-Running model in local python environment:
+#### Running model inference in local python environment:
-`python3 -m nba.src.cli --input-file nba/src/artifacts/nba_lstm_predictor_v2/sample_input_data.csv --local-dir ./tmp/`
+`python3 -m nba.src.cli --input-file runfiles/sample_input_data.csv --local-dir ./runfiles/`

+#### Running model inference in local docker environment with build:
+`./scripts/run.sh runfiles/sample_input_data.csv predict --local-dir ./runfiles/`

-Running model in local docker environment with build:
+#### Running model training in local docker environment with build:
-`./scripts/run.sh /path/to/input/file.csv --input-file value1 --local-dir value2`
+`./scripts/run.sh runfiles/sample_train_data.csv train --local-dir ./runfiles/`